seismolab/ArrayConvNet/README.md

 For ease of use, we've included the trained detection and localization models.
 The directory `models` contains:

 - `SeisConvNetDetect_sortedAbs50s.pth`: trained model for detection
-- `SeisConvNetLoc_NotAbs2017Mcut50s.pth`: trained model for 4d localization
+- `SeisConvNetLoc_NotAbs2017Mcut50s.pth`: trained model for 4d (latitude, longitude, depth, and time) localization

 Together, they create ArrayConvNet.